aspk/reddit_analyzer/README.md

 -----------------------------

-Reddit has a huge user base,1.65 billion users accessed the site in the last 1 year and advertisers need to know where to place ads,
+Reddit has a huge user base,1.65 billion users accessed the site in the last 1 year and advertisers need to know where to place ads to maximize clicks and revenue,

 Two main questions